-Keep in mind that if you make a cash contribution to your account, remember to check the contribution limits for that account type.
+Keep in mind that if you make a cash contribution to your account you need to check the contribution limits for that account type.

-IRA INNOVATIONSs will be happy to assist you with the purchase of your investments.
+IRA Innovations will be happy to assist you with the purchase of your investments.

 3. Once I purchase an investment in my IRA, is it in my name?

-IRA INNOVATIONS FBO (for the benefit of) John Smith (or your name).
+IRA Innovations FBO (for the benefit of) John Smith (your legal name) IRA

 4. How do I find out what the current contribution limits are for my retirement plan?

-You can find out the contribution limits for your account on our site.
+You can find out the contribution limits for your account by logging into our site.
 You can also find out the contribution limits for your account at www.irs.gov.

 5. Are there investments that I cannot make with my IRA money?

 There are some transactions that are prohibited by the IRS that we publish on our site.
 If you are considering making a prohibited transaction, there are basic requirements and procedures needed to apply for exemptions from the prohibited transaction rules (includes ERISA and non-ERISA plans and Individual Retirement Arrangements).
-If you are considering this, please contact us.
+Please contact us to discuss these types of transactions.

 6. Can my IRA be sued?